 In programming to support the management and mitigation of our environmental impact, we have produced workshops and outreach work that stimulate debate and discussion about key issues facing us today.

-In 2018 we teamed up with the Natural Environment Research Council (NERC) for Trans.MISSION, a project pairing leading scientists with award-winning artists to communicate cutting-edge science to new audiences at Hay Festival and beyond.
+In 2018 we teamed up with the Natural Environment Research Council (NERC) for Trans.MISSION and in 2019 for Trans.MISSION II, projects pairing leading scientists with award-winning artists to communicate cutting-edge science to new audiences at Hay Festival and beyond.

 In 2017 as part of Hay Festival’s 30th Anniversary celebrations, we undertook a range of projects in support of our sustainability programme, engaging our audience in activities that aimed both to educate and directly improve their local environment, creating a sustainable legacy.
 Partnering with The Woodland Trust, our Thirty Acres project fostered the creation of digital and real-life woodlands across the UK.

 Hay Festival and Levi Strauss & Co (2014) and H&M (2015), invited fashion design students across the UK to participate in the Just Fashion Lab, an experimental space looking to inspire a new generation of fashion designers to consider sustainability as integral to their design process.
 Selected participants were invited to take part in a 5-day workshop, ending with a live event at Hay Festival.